-The Company's share-based compensation program grants awards include stock options and restricted stock awards.
-The fair value of stock option grants is estimated as of the date of the grant using the Black-Scholes option pricing model.
-The fair value of restricted stock awards is based on the fair value of the Company's common stock on the date of the grant.
-The fair value of the stock-based awards, including the actual forfeitures, are then expensed over the requisite service period, generally the vesting period, for each award.
+The Company's share-based compensation program grants awards which may include stock options and restricted stock awards.
+The fair values of stock option grants are estimated as of the date of the grant using the Black-Scholes option valuation model.
+The fair values of restricted stock awards are based on fair value of Company's common stock on the date of the grant.
+The fair values of the stock-based awards, including the actual forfeitures, are then expensed over the requisite service period, generally the vesting period, for each award.